Provided by the National Highway Traffic Safety Administration

 Remedy

-The remedy is currently under development.
-Owner notification letters are expected to be mailed February 17, 2025.
+The EBB module software will be updated over-the-air (OTA) or by a dealer, free of charge.
+Owner notification letters are expected to be mailed on August 25, 2025.
 Owners may contact Ford customer service at 1-866-436-7332.
-Ford’s number for this recall is 25S05.
+Ford’s number for this recall is 25S77.

 Summary